duke-compsci308-spring2016/lab_rps/DESIGN.md

 * Main method
 	- reads in stuff from file
-	- creates the RPS Choice objects and adds to HashMap
+	- creates the RPS Choice objects and adds to HashMap (Should map Strings to HashSet<String>)
 	- initializes new instance of Game Class with HashMap
 	- game.begin() starts the game loop